Home

 2022-05-23 20:19:20

-KYIV, May 23 (Reuters) - A Ukrainian court docket sentenced a Russian soldier to life in prison on Monday for killing an unarmed civilian within the first warfare crimes trial arising from Russia's invasion.
+KYIV, Could 23 (Reuters) - A Ukrainian court sentenced a Russian soldier to life in jail on Monday for killing an unarmed civilian in the first war crimes trial arising from Russia's invasion.

-Judge Serhiy Agafonov said Shishimarin, carrying out a "legal order" by a soldier of upper rank, had fired a number of shots at the victim's head from an automatic weapon. learn more
+Decide Serhiy Agafonov mentioned Shishimarin, carrying out a "prison order" by a soldier of upper rank, had fired several photographs on the victim's head from an computerized weapon. read more

 Register now for FREE unlimited access to Reuters.com